giovancombo/DLA-Labs/lab3/README.md

 After multiple runs using REINFORCE in the Navigation environment, I could see a strange behavior in agents.
 After some first tries in which agents struggled to reach the goal, but at least maintained a logic in their movements across the map, agents just started to employ a new particular strategy that involved moving in circle in order to balance their total episode reward with no more losses: moving in circle, in fact, allowed agents to get slightly negative rewards while moving away from the goal, compensated by slightly positive rewards for moving towards the goal.
 This kind of strategy is sub-optimal for the agent, but it's actually a mode collapse that leads to no improvement in learning the correct policy for succeeding every episode.

-After checking Fantechi's code, I found that a possible explanation for this weird behavior lies in the fact that the agent is rewarded the same amount of "points" (100) for reaching the goal as it is penalised (-100) for hitting obstacles or the walls.
-So, I just proceeded to change the reward for the goal to 500.
+After checking Fantechi's code, I found that a possible explanation for this weird behavior lies in the fact that forward reward and backward rewards are too different.
+Another thing is that rotations are associated with small forward linear shift --> rewards!
+That brings the agent sometimes at moving in circle.

 There are many other things that can be improved in this example: